visiting cma? MAP IT

 Ashley Parker, Ph.D.

 Since joining CMA in 2013, Ashley has honed her experience in many areas of assessment and organizational development services, including executive coaching, leadership assessments, team retreats, trainings, employee engagement surveys, succession planning, and organizational analyses.
-Ashley has worked with clients across diverse industries (e.g., healthcare, construction, and manufacturing) and sizes (e.g., “mom-and-pop” family-owned business to Fortune 500 companies).
+Ashley has worked with clients across diverse industries (e.g., healthcare, higher education, and manufacturing) and sizes (e.g., “mom-and-pop” family-owned business to Fortune 500 companies).
 Given her prior experience in clinical settings, she possesses a deep understanding of individual change processes, which helps clients meet their goals.
+She has expertise in diversity, equity, and inclusion.

-Outside work, Ashley enjoys spending time with her husband and three sons.
-She is an avid “reader” of audiobooks, relishes a cup of coffee and a kolache on Saturday mornings, and hopes to travel to all seven continents in her lifetime.
+Ashley lives in St. Louis, MO with her husband and three sons.
+She is an avid reader, is slowly increasing her running distance (perhaps to run a half-marathon again one day!), and relishes a cup of coffee and a kolache on Saturday mornings.